 “When in Rome, do as the Romans do!”

-✦ Carnival of Venice: Imaginative and Creative
+✦ Venice: Imaginative and Creative!

 The imagination and creativity of the costumes were mind-blowing.
 In chatting up a few of the partygoers, it became clear this is an event people plan for year after year, with elaborate costumes in the making for many months.
 There were mimes, jokers, clowns, kings and queens, a woman sporting a miniature ship atop her giant wig, another young lady dressed up as an airplane in pink and black, and an endless array of glitzy Baroque era costumes.
 There were men cloaked in black except for white masks, creating an air of mystery as they slunk through the crowds.
 Every detail of the costumes, including accessories such as jewelry and socks, were beautifully coordinated.
 I couldn’t help but wonder at how tricky using the restrooms in some of these outfits would be, or even trying to sit and enjoy a meal.
 I was definitely underdressed in my jeans, but knew I didn’t have any bathroom challenges!

-✦ Carnival of Venice: Mask Collector
+✦ Carnival in Venice, Italy: Mask Collector

 I’m a collector of masks, so I was fascinated by this aspect of the costumes.
 There was the Colombina, a half mask covering the nose, eyes and cheeks; the long beak variety known as the Medico della peste, and the eerie-looking bauta masks, covering the entire face and void of a mouth, most often worn on those cloaked in black.
 Every imaginable material adorned the paper mache masks, from feathers, flowers, jewels, ribbons, diamantes, gold and silver leaf, lace and filigree.
 Those not wearing a mask sported exaggerated makeup that complemented their dress.
 There is a significant history behind the styles of masks worth delving into should you find yourself headed to Venice.
 In fact, the Medico della peste mask was worn by doctors in the 17th century when treating plague patients.

-✦ Carnival of Venice: The Last Days of Carnival
+✦ The Last Days of Carnival